Power in the Darkness

 Power in the Darkness is the debut studio album by English punk band Tom Robinson Band, released in early 1978.
 The UK LP had ten tracks.
-It included inside the album cover a stencil similar to the cover art, but with the album title replaced by "Tom Robinson Band"; it held the warning, "This stencil is not meant for spraying on public property!!!".
+It included inside the album cover a stencil similar to the cover art, but with the album title replaced by "Tom Robinson Band"; it held the warning, "This stencil is not meant for spraying on public property!!!"
 The US release was packaged with a seven-track bonus LP.
 The record sleeve of the bonus LP included the number to the Gay & Lesbian Switchboard of New York.
 The 1993 CD re-release included all 17 tracks.
 Two more tracks were included on a 2004 re-release.
-After Danny Kustow's death in 2019, Robinson frequently dedicated "Too Good to Be True" to him.
+After TRB guitarist Danny Kustow's death in 2019, Robinson frequently dedicated "Too Good to Be True" to him.